Special teams shakeup: LSU's much-needed investment in the hidden phase of the game

 The Tigers had a field goal blocked, fumbled away two punts, shanked a 31-yard punt that produced a touchdown drive for FSU and finally had the potential game-tying extra point blocked on the final play of the game.

-There were more mishaps during the season, including a fumble on the opening kickoff against Tennessee that spurred an avalanche of a blowout and a blocked kick returned for a touchdown in the SEC Championship against Georgia.
+There were more mishaps during the season, including a fumble on the opening kickoff against Tennessee that spurred an avalanche of a blowout and a blocked kick returned for a touchdown in the Southeastern Conference Championship against Georgia.

 At its best last year, LSU’s special teams were mediocre rather than glaringly bad and producing costly mistakes.
 The unit was never exceptional.
 The team recognizes that something has to change going forward.